ICanHazCode/netserializer/NETCore.md

 # .NET Core port notes of NetSerialization
 By Joannes Vermorel, August 2016
+Updated to .NETCore 1.1, May 2017

-## The `DNXCORE50` compile flag
+## The `NETCOREAPP1_1` compile flag

 .NET Core is not fully backward compatible with .NET 4.x.
-Thus, the compile flage `DNXCORE50` has been introduce in the solution to adjust the code to make it compatible with .NET Core.
+Thus, the compile flage `NETCOREAPP1_1` has been introduce in the solution to adjust the code to make it compatible with .NET Core.

-## `ISerializable` is no more in .NET Core
+## `ISerializable` in .NET Core is in a reference package

-In .NET Core, the `ISerializable` interface is no more.
+In .NET Core, the `ISerializable` interface, as well as the 'SerializableAttribute' is in the System.Runtime.Serialization.Formatters package.

 Actually, the need to flag classes with `ISerializable` was questionnable even in .NET 4.x.
-Thus, `ISerializable` behavior can now be avoided through `Settings.SupportISerializable` in .NET 4.x, and while it is completely ignored under .NET Core.
+Thus, `ISerializable` behavior can now be avoided through `Settings.SupportISerializable` in .NET 4.x.

+## '(De)SerializationCallback' in .NET Core is in a reference package

+In .NET Core, the ISerializable callbacks are in the System.Runtime.Serialization.Primitives package.

 ## `Encoder.GetByteCount()` and `Encoder.Convert()`